-Eligibility: Veterans who served for a period of not less than 90 days, and who were released or discharged under conditions other than dishonorable.
-Service includes full-time duty in the National Guard or Reserve component.
-Eligible Spouses include:
+Veterans: Veterans who served in the active military for a period of not less than 90 days, and who were released or discharged under conditions other than dishonorable.

-"Veteran" Indicator on Driver License/ID Card: RSA 263:40 allows a Veteran with an honorable discharge to request a Veteran indicator on their New Hampshire Driver License, Commercial Driver License or Non-Driver ID card for the purposes of identification for receiving benefits and services under New Hampshire law.
+"Veteran" Indicator on New Hampshire Driver Licenses or ID Cards: RSA 263:40 allows a Veteran with an honorable discharge to request a Veteran indicator on their New Hampshire Driver License, Commercial Driver License or Non-Driver ID card for the purposes of identification for receiving benefits and services under New Hampshire law.

-Eligibility: To obtain a Veteran indicator, please fill out the appropriate application (Driver License or Non-Driver ID or Commercial Driver License ), and bring it to any one of the DMV locations around the State, along with proof of Honorable Discharge, as defined in RSA 21:50.
+To obtain a Veteran indicator, please fill out the appropriate application ( New Hampshire Division of Motor Vehicles Driver License or Non-Driver ID Card Application or New Hampshire Division of Motor Vehicles Commercial Driver License Application ), and bring it to any one of the New Hampshire Division of Motor Vehicles locations around the State, along with proof of Honorable Discharge, as defined in RSA 21:50 .

 If you wish to add this indicator during your renewal, there will be no additional cost; however, if you wish to add the indicator outside of your renewal period, please be advised that there is a $3.00 fee for the replacement license or ID card.

 New Hampshire Division of Motor Vehicles Hours and Locations